PyCQA/redbaron/docs/basics.rst

 helpers
 ~~~~~~~

-Some nodes comme with helpers method, :file:`.help()` display them when they
+Some nodes come with helpers method, :file:`.help()` displays them when they
 are present:

 .. ipython:: python